sshuttle/sshuttle/README.md

 sshuttle: where transparent proxy meets VPN meets ssh
 =====================================================

-I just spent an afternoon working on a new kind of VPN.
-You can get the first release, <a href="http://github.com/apenwarr/sshuttle">sshuttle 0.10, on github</a>.

 As far as I know, sshuttle is the only program that solves the following common case:

- - Your client machine (or router) is Linux.
+ - Your client machine (or router) is Linux or FreeBSD (or MacOS, but MacOS 10.6 in particular has a bug that prevents it from working).

  - You have access to a remote network via ssh.